mhuebert/re-view/re-view/getting-started.md

   [:div (:view/state this)])
 ```

-> If the value of `:life/initial-state` is a function, that function will be called (with the component as its only argument) and the return value is used.
+> If the value of `:life/initial-state` is a function, it will be called (with the component as its first argument) and initial-state is set to its return value.

 During each component lifecycle, the previous state value is accessible via the `:view/prev-state` key.